I love learning. I want to know everything.

 In the Marginally Informed and Wholly Condescending stage, it’s easy to start looking at our new ideas as necessary or non-negotiable.
 But that’s less because the idea is actually vital — after all, I lived twenty-nine years blissfully ignorant of the travel lifestyle before I started excoriating others for their ignorance — and more because we’re desperately trying to assure ourselves that this new obsession is a good thing.

 I need you to buy into my travel obsession because I need group acceptance to make it okay for me to believe this.
-I don’t want to be crazy.9
+I don’t want to be weird.9

 But with experience — reaching the Experienced and Unconcerned stage — I realized in every case that consensus of opinion just doesn’t matter.
 The thing I like works for me — whether or not anyone else agrees.